jhuiting/mendixplatformsdk/CONTRIBUTING.md

+# Contributing
-How to build (prerequisite: you have GNU patch):
+To build (prerequisite: you have GNU patch):

-$ npm run build
+    npm run build

-How to publish:
+To publish:

-$npm login
+    npm login

-username: "mendix"
+    username: {see Keepass}
     password: {see Keepass}

-email: sdk@mendix.com
+    email: {see Keepass}

-$ npm publish
+    npm publish